betsyjwolf/evidence-maps/README.md

 ## Authors

-The authors are research scientists at the [What Works Clearinghouse](https://ies.ed.gov/ncee/wwc/).
+The authors are Research Scientists at the [What Works Clearinghouse](https://ies.ed.gov/ncee/wwc/).

 ## Programs and Packages Used in this Project